 But Hawks had a soft spot for comedy [aff. link]:

 “Whenever I hear a story my first thought is how to make it into comedy, and I think of how to to make it into a drama only as a last resort.”

-Hawks saw in Male War Bride the potential for his favorite type of comedy, that in which the woman is the dominant straight man, and the man plays the clown.
-Looking back on his distinguished career, Hawks would say that
+In Male War Bride, Howard Hawks saw the potential for his favorite type of comedy–that in which the woman is the dominant straight man, and the man plays the clown.

 “I think it’s fun to have a woman dominant and let the man be funniest.
 Katie [Hepburn] and Rosalind Russell and Ann Sheridan in I Was A Male War Bride did their share in being funny, but they played much straighter and left the other stuff to Cary [Grant].”

 With the great comedy potential of Charlier’s story, and his buddy Cary Grant firmly in mind for the male lead, Hawks’ enthusiasm for Male War Bride grew.

 Goodbye Warner Bros.

 In 1946, Ann Sheridan negotiated an enviable contract with Warner Bros.
 The new contract stipulated that Ann would make six pictures over three years for the studio, with script approval for each project she accepted.